-Future development of the SOIA Area would require adequate water service.
+Future development of the SOIA Area would require adequate treated water service.
 The SCWA provides water supplies to the majority of the city, including the area north of Kammerer Road.
 Because the SOIA Area is immediately adjacent to the southwestern boundary of SCWA's Zone 40, it is most likely that water service would be provided by SCWA (Exhibit 3.15-1).
+SCWA is not subject to LAFCo purview; any changes to the SCWA service area would be overseen by the County Board of Supervisors.